Portfolio

 The other works in the exhibition were made in response to two sites.
 The first was a residency Eileen undertook at ’The Chelsea Physic Garden’ in London.
 This small, densely planted public garden was set up in 1673 by apothecaries as a place of healing and education.
 It still plays an important role in medical research.
 Eileen’s botanical journey through deep time, both historically, scientifically and seasonally, unearthed the entangled and fragile relationships that exist between humans and non-humans as well as the connection to horticultural, medicinal and human history.

-The resulting black and white silver gelatin prints and artist's book examine areas ‘behind-the-scenes, where propagation, or SEM vegetal scans, as well as the rich and varied history of the garden’s snowdrops are on display.
+The resulting black and white silver gelatin prints and artist's book examine areas behind the scenes, where propagation, or SEM vegetal scans, as well as the rich and varied history of the garden’s snowdrops, are on display.

 The second site is the garden and surrounding cemetery, now nature reserve, of ‘The Gatehouse Studios’, where she has her darkroom.
 This wild and beautiful place provides a constantly changing tapestry of seasonal plant life.
 Using the cyanotype process, she has produced two large stitched fabric pieces that reflect the ‘Vanitas’ tradition of 17th-century Dutch still-life painting.
 This style of work was a visual representation of philosophical ideas about the nature of life, referencing the transience and impermanence of earthly existence.
 The word ‘Vanitas’ derives from the Hebrew ‘Hebel’, which translates literally as ‘breath’.
 Created at a time of great social uncertainty and anxiety, they seem a fitting reference in our current climate.